leiyudongyu/Linux-Server-Configuration-UDACITY/README.md

 ## Install git, clone and setup your Catalog App project.
 1. Install Git using `sudo apt-get install git`
 2. Use `cd /var/www` to move to the /var/www directory
-3. Create the application directory `sudo mkdir FlaskApp`
+3. Create the application directory `mkdir FlaskApp`
 4. Move inside this directory using `cd FlaskApp`
 5. Clone the Catalog App to the virtual machine `git clone https://github.com/kongling893/Item_Catalog_UDACITY.git`
 6. Rename the project's name `sudo mv ./Item_Catalog_UDACITY ./FlaskApp`